 Creating Engaging Content

 Think about your target audience and the reasons why they might visit your website as well as want to read your newsletter.
-Use your newsletter sign-up page to tease at your story — provide the necessary information to keep it personal, informative, and leave just enough curiosity to get visitors to subscribe.
+Use your newsletter sign up page to tease at your story — provide the necessary information to keep it personal, informative, and leave just enough curiosity to get visitors to subscribe.

-Structure your sign-up page and newsletter content according to the information visitors will find most useful.
-You should also use internal links both within your sign-up page as well as your newsletters to direct visitors to other pages within your site.
+Structure your sign up page and newsletter content according to the information visitors will find most useful.
+You should also use internal links both within your sign up page as well as your newsletters to direct visitors to other pages within your site.

-There are a variety of elements you can add to your newsletter sign-up page to encourage visitors to subscribe.
+There are a variety of elements you can add to your newsletter sign up page to encourage visitors to subscribe.

 Incorporating Key Elements for Success

-We’ve briefly touched on some of the essentials a good newsletter sign-up page will need to achieve its goals.
+We’ve briefly touched on some of the essentials a good newsletter sign up page will need to achieve its goals.
 Now it’s time to dive in a bit deeper to see what these tools are and how best to use them.

-Here is a list of useful elements you can add to your sign-up page to gain success:
+Here is a list of useful elements you can add to your sign up page to gain success:

-- Contact Form: Possibly the most important part of a newsletter sign-up page is the form visitors will use to enter their information to subscribe.
+- Contact Form: Possibly the most important part of a newsletter sign up page is the form visitors will use to enter their information to subscribe.
 Most website builders come with a few options for these types of sections.
 We recommend keeping it simple and always ensuring you have a “Thank you” message for every submission.

 - Internal Links:

-- Calls to Action: Essentially your entire newsletter sign-up page is one large call to action (CTA), but you can add other CTA elements, like a “sign-up” button, to make it easier for customers.
+- Calls to Action: Essentially your entire newsletter sign up page is one large call to action (CTA), but you can add other CTA elements, like a “sign up” button, to make it easier for customers.

 - Social Media: It’s always useful to have your social media icons or links to your feeds.
 Just in case a visitor isn’t ready to sign up for your newsletter, they can still follow along with what you’re doing.
-This is a great way to keep someone engaged with you, and could lead to them signing up in the future— especially if you use social media to promote your newsletter and sign-up page.
+This is a great way to keep someone engaged with you, and could lead to them signing up in the future— especially if you use social media to promote your newsletter and sign up page.

 - Pop-up Windows: More and more websites are greeting visitors with a pop-up window encouraging them to subscribe.
 This is a great way to capture their attention, as well as offer promotions and instill a sense of urgency to sign up.
-Some people may find this overwhelming and might dismiss it outright, so it is a safe bet to also include a newsletter sign-up page and an easy way to find it.
+Some people may find this overwhelming and might dismiss it outright, so it is a safe bet to also include a newsletter sign up page and an easy way to find it.

-Adding these to your newsletter sign-up page will give you the tools to accurately measure your success, as well as improve customer experience.
+Adding these to your newsletter sign up page will give you the tools to accurately measure your success, as well as improve customer experience.

 Make sure your website builder can accommodate your needs by choosing the right fit for you.
 Check out our Best Website Builder review to learn more.

-Reviewing Successful Newsletter Sign-up Page Examples
+Reviewing Successful Newsletter Sign Up Page Examples

 It’s always helpful to see success in action.
-Here are examples of excellent newsletter sign-up pages from various website builders.
+Here are examples of excellent newsletter sign up pages from various website builders.
 Along with visual examples, we will also explain what makes each of them so great.

-Successful GoDaddy Newsletter Sign-up Page
+Successful GoDaddy Newsletter Sign Up Page

-The team behind specialty coffee roasters Folly Coffee has made the newsletter sign-up page part of its “Folly Team” section.
+The team behind specialty coffee roasters Folly Coffee has made the newsletter sign up page part of its “Folly Team” section.
 The beauty of having it here is that it doesn’t add to the clutter of the navigation menu, and allows for visitors to get to know the people behind the coffee before deciding to subscribe.

-The simplicity of this sign-up section is what makes it so strong.
+The simplicity of this sign up section is what makes it so strong.
 Customers don’t have to enter an extensive amount of information to get started.
 All customers need is to input their email and they can stay in the loop.

 For more information on how to create your very own successful GoDaddy™ site, read our How to Make a GoDaddy Website article.

-Successful Wix Newsletter Sign-up Page
+Successful Wix Newsletter Sign Up Page

-Ferment Brewing Company, a beer brewery from Hood River, Oregon, has its newsletter sign-up section embedded within its “About” page.
+Ferment Brewing Company, a beer brewery from Hood River, Oregon, has its newsletter sign up section embedded within its “About” page.
 Again, this tactic is still incredibly useful as the “About” page will have the necessary information that visitors need to decide if this company has a newsletter they’d be interested in.

-This sign-up section does several things really well.
+This sign up section does several things really well.
 First, all customers need to subscribe to the newsletter is to provide an email address.
 Second, it provides the business’s street address and hours of operation, encouraging customers to stay in touch in person as well as online.
 And, finally, it has a separate “Inquiries” box for visitors who might have some questions before signing up for a newsletter.

 For instructions on how to get started creating your own successful site with Wix, read our How to Make a Wix Website article.

-Successful Shopify Newsletter Sign-up Page
+Successful Shopify Newsletter Sign Up Page

 Post Familiar is a company from Portland, Oregon, focusing on making experimental wines.
-Keeping its newsletter sign-up page simple and bold matches its brand aesthetic.
+Keeping its newsletter sign up page simple and bold matches its brand aesthetic.
 This newsletter is marketed on the site as a good way to stay in the loop to catch new releases and find more information about its practices.

 Clicking on the giant “Subscribe” text alters the page to allow for customers to simply type in their email address and hit the arrow button to move forward.